awsdocs/aws-directory-service-admin-guide/doc_source/dhcp_options_set.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. Choose **DHCP Options Sets** in the navigation pane, and choose **Create DHCP options set**\.
+1. In the navigation pane, choose **DHCP Options Sets**, and then choose **Create DHCP options set**\.

-1. In the **Create DHCP options set** dialog box, enter the following values for your directory:
+1. On the **Create DHCP options set** page, enter the following values for your directory:
-**Name tag**
+**Name**
 An optional tag for the options set\.
 **Domain name**
 The fully\-qualified name of your directory, such as `corp.example.com`\.
 **Domain name servers**
-The IP addresses of your directory's DNS servers\.
-These are the IP addresses of your AWS\-provided directory\.
+The IP addresses of your AWS\-provided directory's DNS servers\.
 You can find these addresses by going to the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, selecting **Directories** and then choosing the correct directory ID\.
 **NTP servers**
 Leave this field blank\.
 **NetBIOS name servers**